Retrograde Alopecia

 Retrograde Alopecia Prevention Tips

 It’s not always possible to prevent retrograde alopecia.
 Factors like age, autoimmune disorders, and genetics are out of your control.
-However, there are things you can try that may help slow the progression of your hair loss and maintain the hair you have based on what’s typically helpful for androgenetic alopecia:
+However, there are things you can try that may help slow the progression of your hair loss and maintain the hair you have, based on what’s typically helpful for androgenetic alopecia:

 Try Hair Loss Prevention Shampoo

-Eat A Wide Variety of Foods
+Eat a Wide Variety of Foods

 Optimizing your nutrition is a key aspect of your overall wellness and can help prevent many health conditions, including hair loss.